-The chances of suffering from back problems, increases as one age.
+The chances of suffering from back problems increase as one age.
 Though the problem can occur to anyone at any age, older adults are at the highest risk.
 A backache at an older age can indicate various underlying health conditions.
-As we age, there are multiple factors that give rise to low back pain.
+As we age, multiple factors give rise to low back pain.
 These include:

 Lumbar spinal stenosis

 Furthermore, postmenopausal women are at a high risk of suffering from back problems.
 After the age of 35, there is a depletion of calcium stored.
 As a result, women are more prone to suffer from osteoporosis.

 As our loved ones get older, their organs become slower and smaller.
 We must be mindful that their kidneys shrink with time, and the filtration becomes less effective.
 Furthermore, their liver’s blood flow is decreased, and with increased age, it takes the liver longer to break down some medications.
 To avoid these challenges, start any medicines with the lowest dosage possible.
 Consult your physician before beginning any medication.